CrossFit: Gym classes

-CrossFit-affiliated gyms, or "boxes", have considerable freedom in how their classes are organized, therefore there can be significant differences in their classes.
-In general, classes usually last an hour, and they typically include a warm-up, a WOD of 10–30 minutes, and a cool-down/stretching/recovery session.
-Some gyms also have a strength-focused movement prior to the WOD, or a skill development segment.
+CrossFit-affiliated gyms, or "boxes", have considerable freedom in how their classes are organized; therefore, there can be significant differences in their classes.
+In general, classes last an hour and typically include a warm-up, a 10–30-minute WOD, and a cool-down/stretching/recovery session.
+Some gyms also have a strength-focused movement prior to the WOD or a skill development segment.
 CrossFit, however, encourages most athletes to prioritize intensity over supplemental strength training or additional programming.
 Performance on each WOD may be scored and/or ranked to encourage competition and to track individual progress.
 Some affiliates offer additional classes, such as Olympic weightlifting, that are not centered on a WOD.
 Many offer on-ramp or introductory courses for beginners to teach the fundamental movements of CrossFit.
 Some affiliates may also offer diet advice to their members following CrossFit's nutrition recommendations, adopting paleo, keto and/or zone diets, or counting macros.